couchbaselabs/tuqtng/docs/impl.md

 ### Query Optimization

-Currently all query optimizations are chosen based on the existance and suitability of a single index.
+Currently all query optimizations are chosen based on the existence and suitability of a single index.
 Essentially the list of access paths is walked sequentially and compared with various aspects of the query.
 Depending on the type of optimization in question, if everything matches, a query head is produced.
 The following optimizations are supported.

 #### Portion of the WHERE clause can be converted into one or more range scans on an index